oindreelabh/TimeSeriesPrediction/README.md

 Files created so far :
 1) Dataset Generator - Creates a csv file containing a column for amount for different clients with datetime object as index
-2) Stationarity Checker - Checks whether the given time series is stationary or not by using Dickey-Fuller test and plotting graphs.
+2) Stationarity Checker - Checks whether the given time series is stationary or not by using Dickey-Fuller test, KPSS test and plotting graphs.
+3) Make Stationary - Converts non stationary data to stationary data by taking log transform and applying differencing